nybble-security/sigma-rules-wiki/pages/linux/builtin/lnx_apt_equationgroup_lnx.md

 # 3. Decide
 - by default this rule is dangerous.
-If no good indicators are found (test file, known issue) &rarr; true positive
+If no good indicators are found (test file, known issue) &rarr; Incident

 # Known False Negatives
 None yet.